Puerto Rico Film Tax credits starting at 40%

 – No per project or individual wage caps.

 – No cap on credits for payments to Non-Residential Talent.
-The annual cap on credits for payments to Puerto Rico Residents is $50 million (and may be expanded up to $350 million as set forth below).
+The annual cap on credits for payments to Puerto Rico Residents is $50 million.

 Some facts about Puerto Rico:

-- Puerto Ricans are US citizens since 1917
+Puerto Ricans HAVE BEEN US citizens since 1917

-* This document was taken directly from the Puerto Rico Film Commission Executive Summary www.puertoricofilm.com
+* Elements of this document were taken directly from the Puerto Rico Film Commission Executive Summary www.puertoricofilm.com